Coronavirus and Meetings

 meetings-related room reservations that occur in 2020.

-Within the meetings and travel industry, organizations and collaborative task forces are attempting to standardize best practices or even offer certifications so that we can meet safely again.
+Within the meetings and travel industry, organizations and collaborative task forces are attempting to standardize best practices or even offer certifications so that groups can meet safely again.
 Until those industry standards are more firmly established, hotel-company transparency — and public trust that the new protocols are being enforced — will have to suffice.

 cleanliness initiatives.
 Following the list you can read our summary of

 what some of the biggest players — and earliest adopters — have

 announced, dating back to the mid-April plans provided by Wynn Resorts and Marriott International.

 AHLA Safe Stay

 The American Hotel & Lodging Association has convened an industry-wide council to develop cleaning standards.
 AHLA's Safe Stay

 initiative will be focused on enhanced hotel cleaning practices, social